xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 date: 2020-03-13
 ---

 This page contains logistical information for virtual classes during the school closure due to the outbreak of COVID19.
 Students who are currently taking MAT 151 Precalculus and MAT 201 Calculus 1 should read this page very carefully!
 This document will be updated to include the latest information and decision.
+If you have any questions or concerns, please do not hesitate to email me.

 ## Syllabus Updates